 Maybe they had.
 It is easy to sound snobbish instead of skeptical.
 Lévi wrote of Lenormand that ‘her head was filled with ill-digested erudition’, though he admitted that ‘she was intuitive by instinct, which deceived her rarely’.
 Skeptics have since said the same of tarot card-readers.
 It would require a sociological study to be sure, but it is possible that tarot offers a means to practise therapy for people who in some way stand outside formal or orthodox educational systems.
 It certainly seems to flourish in places such as Brighton and Glastonbury, not Cambridge and Hampstead.

 And in a larger sense, the occult pseudo-history of tarot grasps a whisp of truth along with its armfuls of chaff.
 The cards are not the last survival of an ancient and exotic wisdom tradition.
 They are not the lost Book of Thoth.
 They are, however, a fairly unique remnant of the esoteric wisdom traditions of the European Renaissance, and they offer a form of informal, popular, easily accessed therapy.
 Meditating on the meaning and relevance of the four virtues, of Time, Love and Death, of the Hanged Man, the Angel and the Wheel of Fortune, can be valuable.
-The same is true, even, of meditating on the Fool.Make a donation
+The same is true, even, of meditating on the Fool.Support Aeon: make a one-off donation